wchesley/The-Notebook/School/CIDM 4390/lecture.md

 - read retrospective
 - have insight backlog on friday;
 - enforce smart commits, have to log hours per feature? can do this in jira.

+## 10/9/2020 Meeting
+- will cover testing next wednesday, then SOLID
+- rotation in work load; ensure one person doesn't do too much of one thing, ie. Shaun can't be our only DBA, everyone should be almost equal in terms of database admin.
+- complete product backlog,
+- flesh out measurement of course learning outcomes.
+- finish authorization
 -